KURUVILLABC/Firepoker-app-Cheat/README.md

     });
 ```

+# How to Cheat
+- Paste the code from script.js into the console the browser
+- to enable pasting the code in console, type "Allow Pasting

 # 🔍 Why this is a vulnerability (root cause)

 - Presentation ≠ Authority — The UI assumes the browser alone controls whether a card is hidden; it treats presentation as the ground truth.